rails/rails/guides/source/configuring.md

 #### `config.filter_parameters`

 Used for filtering out the parameters that you don't want shown in the logs, such as passwords or credit card numbers.
-It also filters out sensitive values of database columns when call `#inspect` on an Active Record object.
+It also filters out sensitive values of database columns when calling `#inspect` on an Active Record object.
 By default, Rails filters out passwords by adding `Rails.application.config.filter_parameters += [:password]` in `config/initializers/filter_parameter_logging.rb`.
 Parameters filter works by partial matching regular expression.

 #### `config.force_ssl`